abhishek72850/avas/README.md

 This is python script which can notifiy vaccine availability in your given pincode/district and also automatically schedules the appointment for vaccination.

-`Note: This will work online when used in Android Phones`
+> Note: This will work online when used in Android Phones, although this can be used in ios if there's an alternative for Termux app on ios to use python

 ## How to use?
 To use this script follow the below steps: